-JASON M. BARR has been a member of our Board since June 2015 and currently serves as a member of the Governance and Nominating Committee and as the chairman of the Compensation Committee.
-Mr. Barr is the Vice President, Corporate Counsel at Toys R. Us, Inc., the global toys and baby products retailer, and has served in this role since February 2018.
-He previously was the Senior Vice President, Chief Legal Officer and Corporate Secretary of LiveStyle, Inc. (f/k/a SFX Entertainment, Inc.), a global live events and media company, from March 2016 to October 2017, and since August 2013 served in various roles including Senior Deputy General Counsel and Senior Vice President.
-Prior to his role at LiveStyle, Mr. Barr was a corporate and securities attorney at Reed Smith LLP in New York City, from 2007 to 2013, where he represented LiveStyle in its formation and initial public offering and served as the Company's outside counsel for approximately two years.
-He has served since December 2015 as a member of the board of directors of Susquehanna Polling & Research, Inc. (SP&R), a business offering research design, execution, and analysis services to businesses, trade associations, hospitals, PR agencies, nonprofits, media groups, and political campaigns across the United States.
+JASON M. BARR has been a member of our Board since June 2015 and currently serves as a member of the Governance and Nominating Committee and the Audit Committee and as the chairman of the Compensation Committee.
+Mr. Barr is currently (i) the Senior Vice President, General Counsel and Secretary for Wayne Services Legacy Inc., the winddown agent of the Toys R Us, Inc. U.S. operations and (ii) the Deputy General Counsel and Secretary of TRU Kids Inc., a brand licensing company commercializing Toys R Us affiliated intellectual property, having served in these roles since January 2019.
+Prior to this, Mr. Barr was Vice President, Corporate Counsel and Secretary at Toys R. Us, Inc., the global toys and baby products retailer, having served in this role since February 2018.
+He previously was the Senior Vice President, Chief Legal Officer and Secretary of LiveStyle, Inc. (f/k/a SFX Entertainment, Inc.), a global live events and media company, from March 2016 to October 2017, and since August 2013 served in various other legal and commercial roles.
+Prior to his employment with LiveStyle, Mr. Barr was a corporate and securities attorney at Reed Smith LLP in New York City from 2007 to 2013.
+He served from December 2015 to June 2018 as a member of the board of directors of Susquehanna Polling & Research, Inc. (SP&R), a firm offering research design, execution, and analysis services to businesses, trade associations, hospitals, PR agencies, and political campaigns across the United States.
 Mr. Barr graduated from Suffolk University Law School in 2007 and received his bachelor's degree from Dickinson College in 2002.

-Mr. Barr brings to our Board knowledge and expertise with corporate finance, commercial law, risk management, litigation and regulatory matters including reporting compliance with the Securities and Exchange Commission (the "SEC"), corporate governance, and mergers and acquisitions.
-This legal background, business experience, independence, and his knowledge of the Company from his experience as its counsel, and his performance as a Board member, chairman of the Compensation Committee and member of the Governance and Nominating Committee, led the Board to conclude that he should be nominated to serve as a director.
+Mr. Barr brings to our Board knowledge and expertise with corporate finance, commercial law, brand development, risk management, litigation and regulatory matters including reporting compliance with the Securities and Exchange Commission (the "SEC"), corporate governance, and mergers and acquisitions.
+This legal background, business experience, independence, and his knowledge of the Company from his experience as its counsel, and his performance as a Board member and chairman of the Compensation Committee, led the Board to conclude that he should be nominated to serve as a director.